chadbengen/Finbuckle.MultiTenant.Contrib/src/Finbuckle.MultiTenant.Contrib.Strategies/README.md

     .WithInMemoryStore();
 ```

+Alternatively, you could use the WithStrategy builder and pass in a
+string with the tenant claim name.

 ## FormStrategy
 The FormStrategy adds a strategy for resolving the tenant using form values provided
 by the client.
 This is useful if the desired strategy is to use a login screen